RELATES TO: KRS 186A.115, 516, 523

 6. Prior inspector training and date, if applicable; and

-7. Certification that he has attended the training to become a certified inspector required by subsection (4) of this section.
+7. Certification that he or she has attended the training to become a certified motor vehicle inspector.

-(2) An applicant for certification or a certified motor vehicle inspector shall:
+(3) An applicant for certification as a motor vehicle inspector shall:

 (b) Be a resident of the Commonwealth of Kentucky;

-(e) Not have a misdemeanor conviction or pending charge relating to KRS Chapter 516, forgery and related offenses or to KRS Chapter 523, perjury and related offenses.
+(d) Not have a misdemeanor conviction or pending charge related to KRS Chapter 516 or 523.

-(3) A licensed motor vehicle dealer or any employee in his dealership shall not be eligible to become a certified motor vehicle inspector.
+(4) A licensed motor vehicle dealer or an employee in his or her dealership shall not be eligible to become a certified motor vehicle inspector.

+(6) An applicant who attends the training program shall receive a certificate from the commissioner of the Department of Vehicle Regulation certifying the applicant as a motor vehicle inspector.

 Section 2.
-After the applicant has attended the training required by Section 1(4) of this administrative regulation, the Commissioner of the Department of Vehicle Regulation shall issue a certificate certifying the applicant to serve as a certified motor vehicle inspector.

-(2) When notification of withdrawal of designation is received by the Department of Vehicle Regulation, the commissioner shall revoke the individual's certification.
+Revocation.
+(1) If a notification of withdrawal of designation is received by the Department of Vehicle Regulation from the county sheriff, the commissioner shall revoke the individual's certification.

-Section 7.
-(1) At least thirty (30) days prior to revoking or suspending a certificate, the department shall notify the certified inspector in writing of the action the department proposes to take and the reasons therefore.
+Section 3.
+Appeal.
+(1) At least thirty (30) days prior to revoking or suspending a certificate, the department shall notify the certified inspector in writing of the action the department proposes to take and the reasons.

-(2) A certified inspector may appeal the action within forty-five (45) days.
+(2) A certified inspector may appeal the action.
+Appeal shall be within forty-five (45) days.

-(3) The notice of appeal shall be in writing to the commissioner and shall set forth the basis for the appeal.
+(3) The notice of appeal shall be in writing to the Commissioner of Vehicle Regulation and shall state the basis for the appeal.